pandastrike/panda-confidential/API.md

 - _Pair_ : The input for this type check.
 - Returns _Boolean_: The boolean result of this type check.

-This examines the type of the key-pair you input, returning `true` if the input is an instance of [EncryptionKeyPair][classEncryptionKeyPair] and `false` for anything else.
+This examines the type of the key-pair you input, returning `true` if the input is an instance of [`keyPair.Encryption`][class-keypair-Encryption] and `false` for anything else.

 ##### Example
 ```coffeescript